Recognizing and treating laminitis in horses: Causes, symptoms and stages

 Once laminitis, always laminitis?

-There is no general recommendation regarding the keeping and exercise of a horse suffering from or susceptible to laminitis.
-The following is a list of options that may be useful, but ultimately depend on the individual case, the severity and the current stage of the laminitis and must be clarified by a vet.
+Thereis no universal recommendation for keeping and exercising a horse suffering from or susceptible to laminitis.
+The following points are possible approaches, but they should always be based on the individual case, the severity and the current stage of the disease.
+It is important to make all decisions in consultation with a vet.

 When can I ride and exercise again after laminitis?